 According to the FAO “Just giving women the same access as men to agricultural resources could increase production on women’s farms in developing countries by 20 to 30 percent’’.
 A study by Mckinsey & Company states ‘’if every country match the progress toward gender parity of its fast moving neighbour, global GDP could increase by up to £12 trillion in 2025’’.
 As these studies have highlighted if the equality for female farmers continues to improve, the impact of empowering women will stretch past economic and farming improvements and into the community with massive sociological developments.

 Kofi Annan stated ‘’When women are fully involved, the benefits can be seen immediately, families are healthier, better fed, income and investments go up, and what is true of families is true of communities and eventually whole countries’’.
-This statement refers perfectly to the positive impact of the Sholi co-operative in Rwanda, our latest destination from our coffee subscription.
+This statement refers perfectly to the positive impact of the Sholi co-operative in Rwanda, our latest destination from our coffee subscription service.

 Abateraninkunga ba Sholi Cooperative translates to “Mutual Assitance’’and Sholi was borne out of a women’s association called “Kundwa”, which means “love” in Kinyarwanda.
 Nearly half of Sholi’s 386 members are women, including two of the five board members.
 Since it was established in 2008, the cooperative has worked closely with its members to improve both their coffee and the greater community.
 In 2016, Sholi received grants to build health and community centres for its residents.
 It’s great to see in this female cooperative continue to grow in size, quality and give back to the people.